opentok/Opentok-.NET-SDK/README.md

 ```

 ## Working with Archives

+**Important:** You can only archive sessions that use the OpenTok Media Router
+(sessions with the media mode set to routed).

 You can start the recording of an OpenTok Session using a `OpenTokSDK.OpenTok` instance's
 `StartArchive(sessionId, name, hasVideo, hasAudio, outputMode)` method.
 This will return an